 - Make the sauce.
-In a bowl, whisk together 1/4 cup Soom Tahini, 1/4 cup pure maple syrup, 1 tbsp toasted sesame oil, 2 tbsp rice vinegar, and kosher salt and freshly ground black pepper to taste.
+In a bowl, whisk together Soom Tahini, pure maple syrup, sesame oil, rice vinegar, and kosher salt and freshly ground black pepper to taste.

 - Transfer about 1/3 cup of sauce into a separate bowl and set aside.
 Chill both until ready to use.

-- In a medium saucepan, bring 3 cups water to a boil.
-Add 2 cups Israeli couscous, cover, and reduce to a simmer.
+- In a medium saucepan, bring water to a boil.
+Add couscous, cover, and reduce to a simmer.
 Cook until water has evaporated and couscous is cooked, about 8-10 minutes.
 Fluff with a fork and set aside to cool.

-- Once cooled, stir in 2 scallions, and 1/4 cup chopped fresh cilantro.
-Brush tops of 4 4-ounce center-cut salmon fillets with skin on with a bit of extra virgin olive oil and season with salt and pepper.
+- Once cooled, stir in scallions, and fresh cilantro.
+Brush tops of salmon fillets with a bit of extra virgin olive oil and season with salt and pepper.

 - In a large oven-safe skillet, heat 2 tbsp oil over medium-high heat.
 Once oil is shimmering, add salmon fillets, skin-side up.
 Cook until salmon easily releases to flip, about 5 minutes.
 Flip, and continue to cook for another minute.
 Remove from heat and carefully drain off excess oil.

 - Brush tops of each salmon with 1/4 cup of sauce, coating each well.
 Transfer salmon to oven to finish cooking, another 5-10 minutes (depending on thickness and desired cook).

 - To serve, drizzle each plate with some reserved maple tahini sauce.
 Top each with equal amounts of couscous, followed by a piece of salmon.
 Top with some additional sauce, and sesame seeds and serve.